IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 Note:

-- A public client classification does not automatically mean the client is unsecure.
-Public clients typically are under the full control of the user (e.g., a native app on the users device) and secured againts malicious attacks.
+- A public client classification does not automatically mean the client is insecure.
+Public clients typically are under the full control of the user (e.g., a native app on the users device) and secured against malicious attacks.
 Public clients just cannot hide authentication data from the user rendering client authentication useless.

 ### 34.4.2 Use Cases